Old Testament, Real Wrath of God Type Stuff

 Everything Charlton Heston says has so much weight to it; a superman who you would happily follow in a heartbeat.
 Yul Brynner however is the actor who steals the show; one of the coolest looking stars of the big screen with his distinctive bald look.
 With his broad and toned figure no one could look better wearing that Egyptian head dress and attire.
 Rames is so evil, suave, chauvinistic and charming; at times you love to hate him, at other times you can’t help to just love him.
 These guys are opposing forces of masculine badassery with every line of dialogue they utter raising the hairs on my back.

-For the record I am an atheist and I’m staunchly anti-religion however I can still enjoy films about religion.
+For the record I am an atheist and do have contentions with religion in general however I can still enjoy films about faith.
 A friend of mine once told me that what prevented him from enjoying The Ten Commandments was that Moses got the east way out by relying on God’s miracles in order to free his people from slavery in instead of political intervention.
 While I do agree I prefer to view the story of Exodus as well the Old Testament as works of mythology exploring timeless themes of good vs. evil as opposed to historical fact.
 After all there are no actual records from the ancient Egyptians themselves that they ever used slave labour.

 Four hours of pure entertainment.